s265350/django-steam/README.md

-Feel free to use any tutorial on the internet to create your certificate, here is the one I followed: https://timonweb.com/django/https-django-development-server-ssl-certificate/ Put both cert and key files inside the "django-steam-vue/backend" folder.
+Feel free to use any tutorial on the internet to create your certificate, here is the one I followed: https://timonweb.com/django/https-django-development-server-ssl-certificate/ Put both cert and key files inside the *django-steam-vue/backend* folder.

 ## Build and run with Docker Compose

 Docker Compose takes care of setting up anything you need.

-Download the CLI tool or the Docker application from their website: https://www.docker.com and Docker Compose as well.
+Download the *Docker CLI tool* or the *Docker application* (best) and *Docker Compose* from the website: **https://www.docker.com**.

-Open the "django-steam-vue" folder in the terminal and run:
+Open the terminal in the *django-steam-vue* folder and run:

 `docker-compose up -d --build`

-### Enjoy

-Open your favourite browser at http://localhost:8000 if you didn't change any option in the env file.

-Add an "s" after "http" if you set only USE_SSL.

-Change the domain and the port accordingly with the changes you made.

-# Without Docker Compose

-You need to set up anything by hand.

-Still you can choose to run the backend in Docker or locally.
+It may take some time.

+Note: to see how it is going you can eather remove the *-d* from the command or open the container logs in the Docker application.

-## With Docker
+## Build and run with Docker only

-Download the CLI tool or the Docker application from their website: https://www.docker.com.
+Download the *Docker CLI tool* or the *Docker application* (best) from the website: **https://www.docker.com**.

-Open the terminal and navigate to the "django-steam-vue/backend" folder and run this command to build and run the server:
+Open the terminal in the *django-steam-vue/backend* folder and run this script to build and run the server:

-`chmod +x runwithdocker.sh && ./runwithdocker.sh`

-## Without Docker
+`bash ./runwithdocker.sh`

+Note (temporarly): you can **NOT** run postgres in Docker since it prevents containers to communicate (do **NOT** set the **USE_POSTGRES** flag in the *.env* file).
+If you want to use posgres you have to run the server in the terminal.

+## Build and run in the terminal

-If you don't want to use Docker and run the server on the terminal follow this steps.
+If you don't want to use Docker at all and run the server in the terminal follow this steps.

 Be sure to have python3 installed.

-This script will upgrade pip, install a virtual environemnt library, activate it and
+Run this commands in *django-steam-vue/backend*, to install a virtual environemnt, activate it and install all libraries needed:

-`chmod +x runwithdocker.sh && ./runwithdocker.sh`
+`pip install --upgrade pip`

+`pip install virtualenv`

+`virtualenv env`

+`. env/bin/activate`

+`pip install -r ./requirements.txt`

+If you want to use **postgres** set the .env file accordingly and run:

+`docker run --name ${POSTGRES_NAME} -p ${POSTGRES_PORT}:4321 -e POSTGRES_USER=${POSTGRES_USER} -e POSTGRES_PASSWORD=${POSTGRES_PASSWORD} -d postgres`

+Apply the server migrations:

+`python backend/manage.py makemigrations users`

+`python backend/manage.py makemigrations`

+`python backend/manage.py migrate`

+Collect the static files:

+`python backend/manage.py collectstatic --noinput --verbosity 0`

+Run the server:

+`bash ./backend/scripts/run.sh True ${USE_SSL} ${ABSOLUTE_URL} ${APP_PORT}`

-Note: to stop the environment type "deactivate"
+To stop the server use *CRTL-C*, to stop the environment just type *deactivate*.

-### Install dependencies and migrate the server

-The start.sh script will execute all commands to install our dependencies, migrate and the server.

-In the terminal navigate to the "django-steam-vue/backend" folder and run this command:

-`chmod +x scripts/start.sh && ./scripts/start.sh`
+Note: make sure to substitute the appropriate values.

+## Enjoy

+After building finishes and the server is up and running, open your favourite browser at **localhost:8000**.

+If you changed the options in the env file:

+- Add an *https://* at the start if you set USE_SSL

+- Change the domain and the port accordingly with the changes you made

+## Other features

 ### Create admin user

-The start.sh script will start the server, if you want to create an admin you have to stop it (CTRL-C) and run this command:
+If you are running the server in the terminal, you have to stop it (CTRL-C) then create the superuser and restart the server.
+The *run.sh* script will start the server.

+If you are using Docker with the application, open the server container *django-steam-vue-backend* and go to the *Terminal*.

+Once you opened the terminal, run this command in the terminal:

 `python manage.py createsuperuser`

 You'll be asked for the admin credentials.

-After you start the server, you can enter the admin section by visiting the path '/admin'.
+After you restarted the server, you can enter the admin section by visiting the path */admin*.

-### Run the server

-To start the server run this command in "django-steam-vue/backend":

-`chmod +x scripts/run.sh && ./scripts/run.sh`

-## Enjoy

-After anything went well, you may open your browser at:

-- https://0.0.0.0/8000 if you ran Django in Docker

-- https://localhost/8000 if you ran Django in the terminal and used SSL

-- http://localhost/8000 if you didn't use SSL